 Non-Residents Owning UK Residential Property Print

-Legislation was introduced from April 2015 which charges CGT on gains made by non-residents disposing of UK residential property.
 There has been no change to the current tax treatment of disposals of trading stock, which remain subject to tax on profits.

 - Care or nursing homes;